On the potential benefits of entropic regularization for smoothing Wasserstein estimators: Background on optimal transport and the problem of class proportions estimation

 and for $\lambda = 0$, the $c$-transform simply reads

 We also define the analogous operators for the $y$-variable (and for simplicity, we use the same notation for $c$-transforms of $x$-functions or $y$-functions).
 Notice that the operation used in~\eqref{eq:regularized_ctransform_explicit} can be understood as a smoothed minimum that depends on $\nu$.
 Therefore, when $\lambda > 0$ we will stick to the notation $\psi_\nu^{c,\lambda}$ to keep in mind the possible dependence on $\nu$ of the regularized $c$-transform.
-Notice also that, even if $\psi_{\nu}^{c, \lambda}$ will be integrated only on $\mathcal{X}$, the formulae allow to extrapolate the $c$-transforms on the whole space $\R^d$.
+Notice also that, even if $\psi_{\nu}^{c, \lambda}$ will be integrated only on $\mathcal{X}$, the formulae allow to extrapolate the $c$-transforms on the whole space $\mathbb{R}^d$.
 In the sequel of this paper we extrapolate the $c$-transform on $B(0,R)$ to manipulate functions defined on a convex subset of $\mathbb{R}^d$ without imposing the convexity of $\mathcal{X}$ and $\mathcal{Y}$.
+Moreover, considering the $c$-transform amounts to optimizing one of the two potential, thus leading to an optimization problem with respect to one single potential, called the semi-dual problem \cite{genevay2016ot}: